 Finland is not a prime target of the worldwide drug trade; however, the drug trade is professional and dominated by organised crime groups with strong international connections to the neighbouring countries of Estonia and Lithuania.
 Because of its location, Finland is increasingly seen as a route to Russia, for cocaine and hashish, for example.

-While the Finnish drug market is fairly stable, there is concern over an increase in the cultivation of cannabis, and the smuggling of amphetamines, ecstasy and other synthetic psychoactive substances and narcotic pharmaceuticals.
-The supply of hashish mainly originates from Morocco, reaching the Finnish market from central Europe and destined for Russia.
-Amphetamine is smuggled to Finland mostly via Estonia and Lithuania, primarily from western European sources and Russia, while some amphetamine and methamphetamine seized in Finland comes from Lithuania.
-The availability of heroin in the Finnish market plummeted after 2001 and it was replaced by buprenorphine.
-The number of Subutex tablets seized, smuggled into Finland from France, has increased.
-Smaller amounts have been brought in mainly from diverted foreign prescriptions, primarily from Estonia.
+While the Finnish drug market is fairly stable, there is concern over an increase in the domestic cultivation of cannabis, and the smuggling of amphetamines, ecstasy and other synthetic psychoactive substances and narcotic pharmaceuticals.
+The supply of hashish mainly originates from Morocco, reaching the Finnish market from central or eastern Europe and destined for Russia.
+Amphetamine is smuggled to Finland mostly via Estonia and Lithuania, primarily from western European sources, while some amphetamine and methamphetamine seized in Finland comes from Lithuania and Russia.
+The availability of heroin in the Finnish market plummeted after 2001, and it was replaced by buprenorphine.
+The number of Subutex tablets seized, smuggled into Finland from France, increased.
+Smaller amounts had been brought in mainly from diverted foreign prescriptions, primarily from Estonia.
 However, since it is no longer possible to import Subutex legally under prescriptions signed in Estonia, other countries like Sweden, the UK, Lithuania and countries in the Far East (via the Internet) have emerged as potential sources.
-The increased availability of new psychoactive substances is one of the emerging trends of the drug scene.
+The increased availability of new psychoactive substances (NPS) is one of the emerging trends of the drug scene.
 In 2010, for the first time ever, police discovered a local production site of synthetic drugs and the quantities of mCPP tablets seized indicated that the production was intended for export.
 NPS are mainly imported from the Netherlands, the United Kingdom, Poland and Germany.
 In 2012 the number of seizures of cannabis products continued to increase when compared to the previous years.
 A total of 714 kg of cannabis resin and herbal cannabis and 18 150 cannabis plants were seized in 2012.
 The quantity of amphetamine seized increased from 71 kg in 2011 to 124 kg in 2012, while the amount of seized methamphetamine dropped from 28 kg in 2011 to 15 kg in 2012.
 In 2012 a record number of ecstasy seizures (513) was recorded.
 Although the amount seized also increased (23 623 tablets in 2012), it remained below the figures reported annually until 2008 (range: 34 000 to 87 393) and in 2010 (27 000 tablets).
 The second largest quantity of 26 kg cocaine was seized in 2012 (39 kg in 2000), while 20 kg of cocaine destined for Sweden was seized in a single operation.
 As heroin has been largely replaced by illegally obtained Subutex, it is worth noting that 48 700 Subutex tablets were seized in Finland in 2012.

-In 2011 there were 20 469 drug-law offences reported, the most in any year.
-More than 59 % of all reports were use-related offences, while approximately 36 % were both use- and supply-related offences.
+In 2012 more than 20 000 drug-law offences were reported, fewer than in 2011.
+More than 56 % of all reports were use-related offences, while approximately 39 % were both use- and supply-related offences.

 The principles and objectives of Finland’s drug policy have been expressed in its 1997 National Drugs Strategy, and subsequent resolutions outline action for specific periods.
-Following resolutions for the periods 2004–07 and 2008–11, the Government Resolution on an Action Plan to Reduce Drug Use and Related Harm was adopted in August 2012.
+Following resolutions for the periods 2004–07 and 2008–11, the Government Resolution on the Action Plan to Reduce Drug Use and Related Harm was adopted in August 2012.
 Covering the period 2012–15, it is primarily concerned with illicit drugs and represents continuity with the approach set out in the 1997 strategy.

-The 2012 Action Plan addresses five areas: (i) preventive work and early intervention; (ii) combating drug-related crime; (iii) treatment of drug addiction and reduction of harm from drug use; (iv) the EU’s drug policy and international cooperation; and (v) information collection and research regarding drug problems.
+The 2012 Action Plan addresses five areas: (i) preventive work and early intervention; (ii) combating drug-related crime; (iii) treatment of drug addiction and reduction of harm from drug use; (iv) the European Union’s drug policy and international cooperation; and (v) information collection and research regarding drug problems.

 View ‘National drug strategies’ for additional information.